jwoehr/ublu/README.md

 Ublu is distributed with the open source libraries it needs and their license files which permit such distribution.

 Ublu is already a stable and useful tool which has seen much use in the real world.
 It is neither complete nor perfect, but what is in this world?
+In any case, there is <b>NO WARRANTY nor GUARANTEE include as regards suitability for any application</b>.

 <a name="quickstart"></a>
 ## Quick start instructions